Prevent Alzheimer’s, Is It Possible?

-As mentioned before, there is still no cure for Alzheimer’s, nor is there treatment or medication that can slow or prevent it.
-That’s why scientists advise that people have good dietary and physical habits, so that this illness will not be able to develop quite as easily, or to greatly lessen the symptoms.
+As mentioned before, there is still no cure for Alzheimer’s, nor is there a treatment or medication that can prevent Alzheimer’s.
+That’s why scientists advise that people have good dietary and physical habits.
+This way, this illness will not be able to develop quite as easily or to greatly lessen the symptoms.
 You should keep these habits for this reason:

 - Reduce consumption of trans and saturated fats: these are the “bad guys” because they increase cholesterol levels and stimulate the production of harmful plaque in the brain (characteristics of Alzheimer’s disease).